WebAssembly/spec/document/core/exec/numerics.rst

 Relaxed lane selection is deterministic when all bits are set or unset in the mask.
-Otherwise depending on the host, either only the top bit is examined, or all bits are examined (i.e. it becomes a bit select).
+Otherwise depending on the host, either only the top bit is examined, or all bits are examined (i.e. it becomes a bit select), or the top bit of each byte in the lane is examined.

 * Return :math:`rll_0 \dots rll_{n-1}` where :math:`rll_i = \relaxedlane_B(a^n[i], b^n[i], c^n[i])`.